200 OK

 Content-Length: 10000

-<message body will contain the requested PDF document>
+<message body contains the requested PDF document>

 Response